Last updated:

 Parking is available at both CERN sites but can be limited, especially at Meyrin during peak hours, and a CERN access card is required for the parking barriers.
 Many employees living in France commute by car through the border crossing near CERN (Entrance E), which is usually quick but can have delays during rush hour.

 A French motorway vignette is not needed for local roads in the Pays de Gex area and is only required for motorways further afield.
-The Swiss motorway vignette costs CHF 40 per year and is mandatory for using Swiss motorways.
+The Swiss motorway vignette costs CHF 40 per year (valid from December 1 to January 31 of the following year) and is mandatory for using Swiss motorways.
 It is available at border crossings, post offices, and petrol stations.

 Regional Trains